bvdputte/kirby-htmx/readme.md

 ## Gotcha's

-1. Pages cache: this works with pages cache enabled, but you'll need do send params to a the controller otherwise the entire page will be returned from cache.
-This will render the plugin defunct.
+1. Pages cache: this works with pages cache enabled, but you'll need do use URL params and a controller otherwise the entire page will be returned from cache and render the plugin defunct.
+This will be want you want anyway, since you want to change the page content somehow.

 ## Hx-headers